Standard Deviants TV (2000)

 Wiki.

-Cerebellum also created two other series, both short-lived.
-No-Brainers, described as "The Video Guides to Life", featured the same cast (but without the Standard Deviants name) in videos about various life skills, targeted at adults rather than students.
-The series comprised 12 videos, two of them adapted from Standard Deviants videos, released in 1998 and 1999.
-Later, Jibberboosh was a series of two videos for preschoolers, released in 2002.
+Cerebellum created two other series, both short-lived.
+No-Brainers, described as "The Video Guides to Life", features the same cast (but without the Standard Deviants name) in videos about life skills, targeted at adults rather than students.
+The series comprises 12 videos, two of them adapted from Standard Deviants videos, released in 1998 and 1999.
+Released in 2002, Jibberboosh is a series of two videos for preschoolers.